PowerDNS/pdns/docs/backends/lmdb.rst

 -  Default: yes

-Always update the domains table in the database when the last notification timestamp is modified.
+Always update the domains table in the database when the last notification or the freshness check timestamp are modified.
 If disabled, these timestamps will only be written back to the database when other changes to the domain (such as accounts) occur.
 This setting is also available in version 4.9.9.

-**Warning**: Running with this flag disabled will cause spurious notifications to be sent upon startup, unless a ``flush'' command is sent using :doc:`pdns_control <../manpages/pdns_control.1>` before stopping the PowerDNS Authoritative Server.
+**Warning**: Running with this flag disabled will cause spurious notifications to be sent upon startup, unless a ``flush`` command is sent using :doc:`pdns_control <../manpages/pdns_control.1>` before stopping the PowerDNS Authoritative Server.